jyojokooz/MCA-STUDY-MATERIALS/CODE_OF_CONDUCT.md

 ---

 ## ✨ 1.
 Our Pledge
- We, as organizers, maintainers, mentors, and participants of **GSSoC’25**, pledge to build a **safe, inclusive, and supportive environment** for everyone.
+ We, as organizers, maintainers, mentors, and participants, pledge to build a **safe, inclusive, and supportive environment** for everyone.

 We are committed to:
 -  Equal opportunity for all, regardless of background.